Bhart97/CDE-project/module/part b/README.md

 - Review the basic command lines for Linux file system management if needed.

 **3. Configure Web Server**
-Carefully follow the instructions to install an [Apache HTTP web server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateWebServer.html) and stop once you set the files permission for the Apache web server.
-Download your HTML file from the S3 bucket onto VM at ```/var/www/html/<file>.html```.
+Carefully follow the instructions to install an [Apache HTTP web server](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateWebServer.html) and stop once you have set the files permission for the Apache web server.
+Download your HTML file from the S3 bucket onto your EC2 at ```/var/www/html/<file>.html```.

-Verify that the web page has been hosted by using the private IP address of your web server.
+Verify that your web server is currently hosting the correct page.

 Troubleshooting:
 - You are required to update the permissions within the VM in order to make changes to the contents under the ```var/``` directory.
-- If you cannot connect to your website after finishing installation, ensure that the web address starts with ```http://``` instead of ```https://```.
-TODO: check if this applies to private network
+- You can access your web page by addressing to the private IP address with any browser.

 **4. Load Balancer**

-For this step, only one individual is required to create the [ELB](https://aws.amazon.com/elasticloadbalancing/) but discuss with your team members about the implementation details.
-In order to create an ELB, you will require a target group that contains each VM as the backend server.
-Once your ELB is running, verify that each student are viewing the different pages created.
+Review the documentations about the [ELB](https://aws.amazon.com/elasticloadbalancing/).
+While having a single load balancer to manage your backend servers is reasonable, for practicing purposes, each student will implement their own ELB.
+Create a target group which contains everyone's web servers and verify that the traffic is being distributed.

+Troubleshooting:
+- Connecting to your ELB is similar to connecting to your EC2 from a web browser.
+- If a page reload does not update the contents of the web page, check if sticky sessions were enabled or use multiple web browsers.

 ## Working on the Cloud: Automation

-The intermediate track will focus on resource and configuration mangement of AWS resources via automation.
-This track will accomplish the same goals as the beginner's track but through efficient methodologies.
-Initializing several EC2 instances and setting them up manually is incredibly unnecessary and unpractical when the workload is high, so this track will introduce several new concepts on cloud automation.
-While these tools can manage several resources at a time, students are recommended to manage their own resources independently.

-Before proceeding, make sure that all previously created resources have been clear for a more manageable work environment.
+This learning path will similarly create a web hosting server but with more emphasis on resource and configuration management to achieve automation.
+Students will be responisble for managing more than once resource at a time and all previously created resources should be terminated to have a more manageable work environment.

 **1. Resource Management**